Efficient quantum measurement of Pauli operators in the presence of finite sampling error: Introduction

-In the context of VQE, \citeauthor{mcclean2016theory}~\cite{mcclean2016theory} proposed this improved protocol.
-The authors argued using a toy example that, due to covariances between Paulis, the arrangement with the fewest collections may not result in the greatest saving in number of measurements.
-However, Ref.~\cite{mcclean2016theory} neither proposed strategies to obtain the commuting collections, nor presented a construction of the unitary rotation, $U$, that enables simultaneous measurement.
+In the context of VQE, \citeauthor{mcclean2016theory}~\cite{mcclean2016theory} proposed this improved protocol and argued using a toy example that the arrangement with the fewest collections might not result in the fewest measurements as splitting a single commuting collection into two might sometimes offer an improvement.
+However, Ref.~\cite{mcclean2016theory} did not show how to obtain commuting collections nor how to construct the unitary rotation, $U$, that enables simultaneous measurement.

-Recently, a series of papers~\cite{izmaylov2019_minclique, mosca2019_pauli_partioning, izmaylov2019_general_commute, babbush2019_chem_commute, gokhale2019_commute, zhao_2019, gokhale_n3}~\footnote{We mention that both the collecting and rotation circuit synthesis problems have been addressed on an ad-hoc basis by experimentalists since~\citeauthor{kandala2017_hardware}~\cite{kandala2017_hardware}.
+Recently, a series of papers~\cite{izmaylov2019_minclique, mosca2019_pauli_partioning, izmaylov2019_general_commute, babbush2019_chem_commute, gokhale2019_commute, zhao_2019, gokhale_n3}\footnote{We mention that both the collecting and rotation circuit synthesis problems have been addressed on an ad-hoc basis by experimentalists since~\citeauthor{kandala2017_hardware}~\cite{kandala2017_hardware}.
 We refer readers to Table~2 of Ref.~\cite{gokhale2019_commute} for a good summary.
 We also mention that recent Ref.~\cite{2019izmaylov_anticommute} and the less recent Ref.~\cite{izmaylov2018_revising} allow for collecting of non-commuting Paulis.
-We found it interesting that such approaches are feasible, but found it hard to compare them to our work on a like-for-like basis.} have appeared that together make good progress on both the collecting strategy and rotation circuit construction problems.
-Our paper is in this same arena and addresses \textit{both} problems.
+We found it interesting that such approaches are feasible, but found it hard to compare them to our work on a like-for-like basis.} have appeared that make progress on both the collecting strategy and rotation circuit construction problems.
+Our paper is in the same arena and addresses \textit{both} problems.

 First, we define two natural metrics, $R$ and $\hat{R}$, that quantify the performance of any given arrangement. $R$ and $\hat{R}$ measure the ratio of the number of measurements required in the uncollected case to the collected case to attain a fixed level of accuracy.
-The key feature in these two metrics is that they assume measurements are distributed optimally between the collections to minimise the finite sampling error, following Refs.~\cite{wecker2015progress, Rubin_2018,romero2018strategies}.
+The key feature of these two metrics is that they assume measurements are distributed optimally between the collections to minimise the finite sampling error, following Refs~\cite{wecker2015progress, Rubin_2018,romero2018strategies}.
 The difference between them is that $R$ is state-dependent but $\hat{R}$ is designed to approximate $\mathbb{E}[R]$ over the uniform spherical measure.
-Therefore, $R$ is more suitable for use given some knowledge of the underlying quantum state, while $\hat{R}$ is more suitable otherwise.
+Therefore, $R$ is more suitable for use given knowledge of the underlying quantum state, while $\hat{R}$ is more suitable otherwise.